kristopolous/DRR/indycast.net/about.md

  * Often the best shows are on at inconvenient hours
  * Shows are rarely archived
- * When the shows are archived, they often have the following properties
+ * When shows are archived, they often have the following properties
     * A proprietary solution such as iTunes is required.
     * They are broken into small units that must be reconstituted manually.
-    * You have to know every show and stations individual website.
+    * Every show and station has a different website with a different layout.
     * The retention policy of the audio and when it is availabe widely varies.

 Essentially the existing landscape is laborious to use, inconsistent, technically restricted, and very incomplete in coverage.